elyra-ai/elyra/docs/source/user_guide/pipelines.md

       --runtime-config kfp-shared-tekton
 ```

+For Kubeflow Pipelines the `--monitor` option is supported.
+If specified, the pipeline execution status is monitored for up to `--monitor-timeout` minutes (default: 60) and the `elyra-pipeline submit` command terminates as follows:
+- pipeline run completes successfully before `--monitor-timeout` is exceeded: exit code 0
+- pipeline run does not complete before `--monitor-timeout` is exceeded: exit code 124 (Note: the pipeline continues running on Kubeflow Pipelines, only monitoring is stopped.)
+- pipeline run on Kubeflow Pipelines fails before `--monitor-timeout` is exceeded: non-zero exit code but not 124

 Note: Refer to the [Managing runtime configurations using the Elyra CLI](runtime-conf.html#managing-runtime-configurations-using-the-elyra-cli) topic in the _User Guide_ for details on how to list and manage runtime configurations.
 If the specified `--runtime-config` is not compatible with the specified pipeline an error is raised.

 ### Exporting pipelines